Yeli1313/puffin/puffin-v3/docs/appcustomisation.md

 :::important
-- This documentation is for Validation and Growth Package subscribers and not meant for Enterprise/Gov
+- This documentation is for Growth Package subscribers and not meant for Custom Enterprise/Gov
-- Read about this features in details [here](appfeatures.md) before reading on whether it is customisable.
 :::

+### Video: Configuring Stripe
+See how to configure stripe for your marketplace.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/BQdBxFRx6oQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ** Undestand the Highlights **
 - <Highlight color="#25c2a0"> Green color means customisable through Superadmin Panel.  </Highlight>